-State Funerals or Memorial Services are coordinated by the Branch on behalf of the Premier.
+State Funerals or Memorial Services are coordinated by the unit on behalf of the Premier.
 Eligibility for a State Funeral in Western Australia is determined by a policy based on a long-standing Cabinet decision.

 Notification of State Funerals will feature in newspaper advertisements prior to the event.

 After a general election is held, the first day the two Houses meet is known as the Opening of Parliament.
 The occasion is often marked by a ceremony and the level of formality is determined by the Government of the day.

 Steeped in tradition, the more formal style Opening of Parliament is based on the United Kingdom’s Westminster System of Government and represents the meeting of the 'Trinity of Parliament', that is the:

 - Crown's Representative (the Governor)

 The unit works in conjunction with the two houses of Parliament in making arrangements for the Ceremonial Arrival of the Governor of Western Australian at the official Opening of Parliament.

 For more information visit the Parliament House website.

 The unit also plans and coordinates special events such State receptions for visiting high level dignitaries, Olympic and Paralympic welcome home parades and State signing ceremonies.

 A Governor’s term of office is usually between four and five years, and as this term draws to a finish a new Governor is appointed.
 The Governor acts as the Queen’s representative in Western Australia, and as the head of Government, it is the Queen’s responsibility to commission the next Governor based on advice from the State Premier.